 A master storyteller at his best—Stephen King delivers a generous collection of stories, several of them brand-new, featuring revelatory autobiographical comments on when, why, and how he came to write (or rewrite) each story.

-Since his first collection, Night Shift, was published thirty-five years ago, Stephen King has dazzled audiences with his genius as a writer of short fiction.
-In this new collection he assembles twenty stories, some of which have never appeared in print.
+Since his first collection, Nightshift, published thirty-five years ago, Stephen King has dazzled readers with his genius as a writer of short fiction.
+In this new collection he assembles twenty stories, some of which have never been published in print, some of which King has revisited and revised.
 He introduces each with a passage about its origins or his motivations for writing it.

-Magnificent, eerie, utterly compelling, the stories in The Bazaar of Bad Dreams comprise one of King's finest gifts to his Constant Listener-"I made them especially for you," says King.
-"Feel free to examine them, but please be careful.
-The best of them have teeth."
+Magnificent, eerie, utterly compelling, the stories in The Bazaar of Bad Dreams comprise one of King’s finest gifts to his constant reader—“I made them especially for you,” says King.
+“Feel free to examine them, but please be careful.
+The best of them have teeth.”